tomasf18/Secure-Repository/delivery2/README.md

 ```

 ### **Important Note about passing arguments to some commands** -> See the tests files for reference on how to run these commands
-- On most commands that require a file path as an argument, you **do not need** to pass neither the full path nor the file extension.
+- On most commands that require a file path as an argument, you **do not need** to pass the full path nor the file extension.
 The command will automatically store/search the file on the respective directories.
 - For the command `rep_subject_credentials <password> <credentials file>` and `rep_add_subject <session file> <username> <name> <email> <credentials file>`, for the `credentials file` you should only pass the name of the file (these files are sothred on the `delivery2/src/client/data/keys/subject_keys` folder).
 - For the command `rep_decrypt_file <encrypted file> <encyption metadata>`, `encrypted file` should be the file name (or path, inside the `delivery2/src/client/data/encrypted_files` folder).
 And, as it is a local command, the encryption metadata can be found on the `delivery2/src/client/data/metadatas` folder, and you only need to pass the path **inside this folder** (e.g.: for file `delivery2/src/client/data/metadatas/user1_org1/doc1_metadata.json`, you only need to pass `user1_org1/doc1` - the path inside `metadatas` folder, which includes the name of the document - as an argument).
 - On `rep_create_org <organization> <username> <name> <email> <public key file>`, for the public key file, you should do the same as described on the second bullet point for credentials file.
 These files are stored on the `delivery2/src/client/keys/subject_keys` folder.